LienItNow Notice of Intent to Lien

 Finish your Notice of Intent to Lien Quickly and Easily with LienItNow:

 Several states require that, prior to filing a mechanics lien or a construction lien, the person who is filing that lien send the owner a Notice of Intent to Lien.
-In most cases, a Notice of Intent to Lien must be sent a certain number of days prior to the filing of a mechanics lien.
-Understanding why a notice of intent to lien is required is a fairly easy exercise: the value of providing a notice of intent to lien is that it can resolve potential lien claims before they are recorded.
-A general consensus is that a Notice of Intent to lien can be more important to the owner than the potential lien claimant, but often enough the notice results in payment, which is the ultimate goal of the claimant.
+In most cases, the notice must be sent a certain number of days prior to the filing of a mechanics lien.
+Understanding why a notice of intent is required is a fairly easy exercise: the value of providing a notice is that it can resolve potential lien claims before they are recorded.
+A general consensus is that a Notice of Intent can be more important to the owner than the potential lien claimant, but often enough the notice results in payment, which is the ultimate goal of the claimant.